 This standard defines the requirements for selection, control, procurement and usage of EEE commercial components for space projects.

-This standard is applicable to commercial encapsulated active monolithic parts (integrated circuits and discrete):

-diodes

-microwave diodes

-integrated circuits

-microwave integrated circuits (MMIC)

-transistors

-microwave transistors

-This standard is not applicable to the commercial parts from the following families:
+This standard is applicable to commercial parts from the following families:

+Ceramic capacitors chips

-capacitors
+Solid electrolyte tantalum capacitors chips

-connectors

-crystals

-filters

-fuses

-heaters

-inductors
+Discretes parts (transistors, diodes, optocouplers)

+Fuses

-microwave passive parts
+Magnetic parts

-oscillators

-relays

-resistors

-switches

-thermistors

-transformers

-cables & wires

-hybrids

-surface acoustic waves (SAW)

-charge coupled devices (CCD)

-active pixel sensors (APS)
+Microcircuits

+Resistors

+Thermistors

-In addition, the following families of EEE components are not addressed by the present ECSS standard but it can be used as guideline and revisited on case/case basis:
+Other families of EEE components are not addressed by the present ECSS standard doesn’t mean that they are forbidden in commercial grade.

-photodiodes

-light emitting diodes (LED)

-phototransistors

-opto-couplers

-laser diodes

 In line with ECSS-Q-ST-60, this standard differentiates between three classes of components through three different sets of standardization requirements (clauses) to be met.

 The three classes provide for three levels of trade-off between assurance and risk.
 The highest assurance and lowest risk is provided by class 1 and the lowest assurance and highest risk by class 3.
 Procurement costs are typically highest for class 1 and lowest for class 3.
 Mitigation and other engineering measures can decrease the total cost of ownership differences between the three classes.
 The project objectives, definition and constraints determine which class or classes of components are appropriate to be utilised within the system and subsystems.